Sense out of uncertainty, HR without borders

 Above all, we are politically neutral and independently funded by our Members – with no financial support from governments, political parties or pressure groups.
 We also receive no revenue from advertisers or sponsors and take your corporate privacy very seriously.

-Join our top Multinationals: We are Chaired by the Ford Motor Company, whilst Houlihan Lokey – a leading US investment bank – is on our Board.
+❖ Join our top multinationals: We are Chaired by the Ford Motor Company, whilst Houlihan Lokey – a leading US investment bank – is on our Board.
 In fact, 40% of all the top global companies are FedEE Corporate Members.

-Monitoring Global Developments: We track new and revised laws, legal cases, HR practices and wider socio-political developments that affect company payrolls – all in a timely and practical way.
+❖Monitoring global developments: We track new and revised laws, legal cases, HR practices and wider socio-political developments that affect company payrolls – all in a timely and practical way.

-FedEE Actively Lobbies governments around the World and the EU.
+FedEE actively lobbies governments around the World and the EU.
 We act as a ‘think tank’, developing common policies and advising on practical ways to deregulate.

 ❖ Do not be deceived by manipulated official statistics.
 We indicate the data you can trust and provide the true picture that governments often wish to obscure from view.
 We also warn member companies about the previously unrealised implications of planned changes in the employment field.